wntrtech/lx-ui/docs/FormBuilder.md

 }
 ```

-Input component type is the type of componets `modelValue` prop.
+Input component type is the type of components `modelValue` prop.
 However container and indicator components can mostly be defined in one of two ways:
 - type='object' - all props must be defined in `modelValue`;
 - type='string' or type='array' - all props must be defined in `schema`, only the main one can be defined in `modelValue`.